-8.6 Despite recent developments the 97km route uses less than five miles of roads, mostly unclassified quiet lanes.
-The route from King John's Castle at Odiham leaves the Basingstoke Canal in Winchfield and heads north through the village via Bagwell Lane, which is narrow with a dangerous bend and without a footpath.
+8.6 The Three Castles Path is a long distance route from Windsor to Winchester.
+The route, 97km (61 miles) from King John's Castle at Odiham leaves the Basingstoke Canal in Winchfield and heads north through the village via Bagwell Lane, which is narrow with a dangerous bend and without a footpath.
 There is a community aspiration to re-route this path to significantly enhance safety for users of this section of the long-distance path and provide iconic views of wooded countryside.